Notice: This page requires JavaScript to function properly.

 Let's go through the code written above.

 We import the necessary library and use a class from that library to call its sorting method.
 You can see the syntax of how we use it: ClassName.methodName(array);.
-You also can see that the sorted array is printed in the console.
-The values are displayed from the smallest to the largest.
-The method we imported from the Arrays library sorted the array.
+You can also see that the sorted array is printed in the console, with values displayed from smallest to largest.
+The method we imported from the Arrays library handled the sorting.

 Let's also take a look at another method from Arrays - fill.